storborg/dram/docs/basics.rst

   a ``./configure`` script or similar mechanism.
 They are not populated with any initial files or directories, but set up environment variables that will

+* **Plain-with-python** drams are the same as Plain drams with the addition of an integrated python virtual environment for the dram.

 * **Homebrew** drams populate an instance of `Homebrew <http://brew.sh/>`_.

 * **Macports** drams populate an instance of `MacPorts <https://www.macports.org/>`_.